Quantifying Future Uncertainty

 Evaluate forecast quality using proper statistical metrics and scoring rules.

-Critically assess the assumptions and limitations of uncertainty quantification methods
+Critically assess the assumptions and limitations of uncertainty-quantification methods.

 Interpret and use probabilistic forecasts to support analysis and decision-making.

-- 30 mins: Sources of uncertainty
+30 mins: Sources of uncertainty.

-- 60 mins: Approaches to quantify uncertainty
+60 mins: Approaches to quantifying uncertainty.

-- 30 mins: Break
+30 mins: Break.

-- 15 mins: Closing thoughts, further resources, and time for questions
+15 mins: Closing thoughts, resources, and questions.

-- Slides
+Slides

-- Hands-on exercises and code examples in R and Python
+Hands-on exercises and code examples in R and Python